 The next thing you need to consider when trying to decide between visiting Zadar vs Split is the affordability of the cities, especially if you’re travelling on a budget.
 Unfortunately, there really is much of a difference between the prices in Zadar compared to the prices in Split.

-Generally speaking, though, if you’re wondering whether Split or Zadar is the more affordable city, you may find that prices in Zadar are marginally cheaper.
+Generally speaking, though, you may find that prices in Zadar are marginally cheaper.
 This is not too significant of a difference, however, and it really makes very little difference between the two cities.

 What you may find is that there are fewer really expensive options in Zadar than there are in Split, primarily due to the fact that it is a smaller city that attracts fewer tourists.
 Therefore, you may be more likely to get a “local price” on things in Zadar and therefore, spend a little bit less money than you may in a city like Split.